Features

 > **worker count** (`--server-workers`) was swept from 1 to 24; figures are the peak req/s at

 > each framework's best worker count.
-Reproduce with the
+The Bootgly series was measured on

 > [HTTP_Server_CLI benchmark case](https://github.com/bootgly/bootgly_benchmarks/tree/main/HTTP_Server_CLI),